VendyInc/woo-vendy/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Vendy WooCommerce Payment Gateway allows you to accept online payments from local and international customers
+Vendy Woo Payment Gateway allows you to accept online payments from local and international customers

 ## Description

-This is a Vendy payment gateway for WooCommerce.
+This is a Vendy payment gateway for Woo.

 Vendy is on a mission to deliver a safe and convenient payment experience for customers and merchants.
 Vendy provide Nigerian with the tools and services needed to accept online payments from local and international customers using Mastercard, Visa, Verve, Bank Accounts, GTB 737 & Visa QR.

 To signup for a Vendy Merchant account visit their website by clicking [here](https://myvendy.com)

-Vendy WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Mastercard, Visa, Verve, Bank Transfer.
+Vendy Woo Payment Gateway allows you to accept payment on your Woo store using Mastercard, Visa, Verve, Bank Transfer.

-With this Vendy WooCommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:
+With this Vendy Woo Payment Gateway plugin, you will be able to accept the following payment methods in your shop:

 - **Mastercard**
 - **Visa**